rosen-bridge/rcs/rcs-003/README.md

 3. Implement unit tests for all scenarios (refer to [`BitcoinRpcRosenExtractor` tests](https://github.com/rosen-bridge/utils/blob/dev/packages/rosen-extractor/tests/getRosenData/bitcoin/BitcoinRpcRosenExtractor.spec.ts) for example)

 The new chain should also be added to the `SUPPORTED_CHAINS` list in the [`const.ts` file](https://github.com/rosen-bridge/utils/blob/dev/packages/rosen-extractor/lib/getRosenData/const.ts).

+---

+The `rawData` field was **not included** in early versions of the Rosen metadata stored in the database.
+At that time, scanners did not extract or persist the full raw metadata of transactions.

+Later, new functionalities required access to this raw metadata.
+To avoid breaking existing supported networks, a temporary compatibility module named **`raw-data-provider`** was introduced.

+The purpose of this module is:

+- For **existing supported networks** (those integrated *before* the introduction of `rawData`), it reconstructs or provides the `rawData` field on demand.
+- For **new networks added in the future**, this workaround is **not necessary**.
+  New Rosen Extractors **must extract and return the `rawData` field directly**, and scanners for new networks will store it in the database from the beginning.

+Therefore, `raw-data-provider` is a **temporary backward-compatibility layer** and should **not** be used or extended for new chain integrations.

+---

 ### Observation Extractor
 The observation extractor is the generic class that utilizes the implemented Rosen extractors (discussed in previous section) to extract bridge requests.